-For Angel, the eight free therapy sessions that spanned for over three months helped her manage her emotions but it’s not enough.
+For Angel, the eight free therapy sessions that spanned for over three months did help her manage her emotions, but it’s not enough.

 To help prevent more mental illnesses and suicide deaths, Nadera said there should be institutionalized and concerted efforts from different stakeholders.